Skip to main content

 Our Core

-Our Vision is to create self-reliant, self-sufficient, and self-sustaining communities with a capacity to identify and lead their own development strategies.
+To create self-reliant, self-sufficient, and self-sustaining communities with a capacity to identify and lead their own development strategies

-And so we are on mission to break the cycle of generational poverty within the urban and rural poor by initiating and implementing participatory programs that give communities tools to Self-sustaining livelihoods.
+Our mission is to break the cycle of generational poverty within the urban and rural poor by initiating and implementing participatory programs that give communities tools to Self-sustaining livelihoods.

 Our History